A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Simulation setup

-In these simulations the viscous flux and radiation transport operators are not used.
-In the case of viscous effects this is because the predominant influence is on the damping of the incident shock and not the energetics of the cavity collapse, from which the bulk of the yield is expected.
-Full radiation-hydrodynamics modelling suggests the internal cavity dynamics may be influenced by bremsstrahlung emission from the fuel to a small degree through radiative ablation of the wall, although the conduction losses are vastly more important to the energetics.
-Disabling these operators also makes tractable a far larger study focused on the physics of conduction, which is our principal focus here.
-More details of the cavity collapse dynamics and the impact of the full range of multi-physics options will be discussed in future work.
+In these simulations, the viscous flux and radiation transport operators are not used.
+In the case of viscous effects, this is because the predominant influence is on the damping of the incident shock and not the later stages of the cavity collapse, from which the bulk of the yield is expected.
+Full radiation-hydrodynamics modelling suggests the internal dynamics may be influenced by bremsstrahlung emission from the fuel to a small degree through radiative ablation of the internal cavity wall.
+However, it is believed that thermal conduction loss is vastly more important to the fuel energetics.
+Disabling these operators also makes tractable a larger study focused on the physics of conduction, which is our principal focus here.
+More details of the cavity collapse dynamics and the impact of the full range of available multi-physics options will be discussed in future work.